Veterans' Educational Benefits - Federal

 Vocational Rehabilitation for Service-Disabled Veterans (Chapter 31)

 The veteran must have a disability or disabilities which VA has rated at least 20 percent compensable.
 VA may authorize up to 48 months or more upon entering a training program.
-Full cost of tuition, books, fees, supplies and equipment is paid.
+Full cost of tuition, books, fees, supplies and certain equipment is paid.
 For eligibility contact the Veterans Administration, Vocational Rehabilitation Counselor or local County Veterans Service Officer.

 Veteransí Educational Benefits ó State